-Substance Use Disorder (SUD): A SUD is a disease which occurs when the recurrent use of alcohol and/or drugs causes significant impairments may include health problems, disability and failure to meet major responsibilities at work, school or home.

-Substance Use Disorder (SUD) Treatment- A broad range of emergency, outpatient, intermediate, and inpatient services and care, including a diagnostic evaluation, which may be extended to those persons experiencing problems as a result of the use of alcohol or other drugs.
+Substance Use Disorder (SUD) - A substance use disorder (SUD) is a complex condition that involves a pattern of symptoms that arise from substance use and continue despite negative effects, such as cravings or strong urges to use, failure to complete major tasks at work, school, or home, and continued use that puts you in danger.
+Substance Use Disorder (SUD) Treatment - A broad range of emergency, outpatient, intermediate, and inpatient services and care, including a diagnostic evaluation, which may be extended to those persons experiencing problems as a result of the use of alcohol or other drugs.
+C. LIMITATIONS Rather than prosecute an intoxicated, incapacitated, and/or pregnant substance using woman, the state has attempted to utilize a continuum of treatment to promote substance use disorder SUD) treatment.

-C. LIMITATIONS

-Rather than prosecute an intoxicated, incapacitated, and/or pregnant substance using person, the state has attempted to utilize a continuum of treatment to promote substance use disorder (SUD) treatment.
 When an individual's usage reaches the point of "incapacitation" or the person attempts, threatens or inflicts physical harm on self or others, or is a pregnant substance using woman, a legal intervention is possible.
 1. USE OF AUXILIARY SUPPORT SERVICES:

 a.
 Some clients may have multiple needs which are not, and in some cases, cannot be addressed by SUD treatment programs alone.
 The use of auxiliary services such as Rehabilitation Services, or other available community support functions, may be necessary.
 For some clients, the most beneficial intervention may be family involvement.
-Others may benefit from peer lead functions such as Alcoholics Anonymous, Smart Recovery or other like groups.
+Others may benefit from peer led functions such as peer support, supported housing, or self-help groups.
 A referral for an assessment at a community mental health center (CMHC) may also assist an individual as well in getting their co-occurring mental health issues addressed.
 2. WHAT DOES COMMITMENT MEAN: